flyerhzm/huangzhimin.com/_posts/2013-06-07-my-presentation-at-reddotrubyconf-2013.markdown

 - presentation
 - ruby
 ---
-This is my presentation on reddotrubyconf 2013 with notes.
+This is my presentation on reddotrubyconf 2013 with notes, building asynchronous apis.

 {% speakerdeck cd157a80b1700130a9093242a473c411 %}